 Numerous researchers have found that Kermetico HVAF WCCoCr coatings provide wear resistance several times longer than HVOF or electrolytic hard chrome.

-The Wear of Mud Rotors
+The Wear of Mud Rotors:

 Downhole drilling motors, or positive displacement motors (PDM), consist of a helically shaped metallic rotor rotating within a molded stationary elastomer lined stator.

 The heart of the mud motor is the rotor-stator pair.
-The circulation of the rotor transforms the pressure of hydraulic energy of drilling mud into the mechanical energy causing the motion of the drill.
+The circulation of the rotor transforms the pressure of hydraulic energy of drilling mud into mechanical energy causing the motion of the drill.

 Drilling mud is contaminated with chlorides that permeate the microcracks and pores of traditional chrome plating and corrode the underlying steel.

 The appropriate coating should increase drilling times, reduce wear, increase corrosion resistance, and minimize repair times.
 The coating must be capable of sustaining horizontal and vertical flexing and needs to be impact resistant.

-Moreover, the small combustion spraying temperature (1,960-2,010°C and the gentle particle heating lead to minimal feedstock phase transformation and almost nonexistent elemental depletion/decomposition of the in-flight particles.
+Kermetico HVAF low spraying temperature 1,960-2,010°C and the gentle particle heating led to minimal feedstock phase transformation and almost nonexistent elemental depletion/decomposition of the in-flight particles.

 A Comparison of Main Features of HVAF and HVOF Tungsten Carbide Coatings for Mud Rotors HVAF vs. HVOF for Mud Motor Rotors Coating

 The improvement of our HVAF coatings versus the best HVOF coatings of similar chemistry:

 abrasive wear: 35-50% slurry erosion (jet) at 90° attack angle: 3-4-fold (Schlumberger and Hunan, different powders manufacturers, different shops)

 5-fold for a 1,320 HV300 hardness HVAF coating,